DengpanFu/IIA/README.md

 ```

 ## Citation
-If you find this code useful for your research, please cite our paper
+If you find this code useful for your research, please cite our paper.
 ```
 @article{fu2020improving,
   title={Improving Person Re-Identification With Iterative Impression Aggregation},